 Los Angeles LGBT Center (2016)

 Explains lessons learned regarding program implementation in order to assist child welfare agencies replicate or adapt the outreach and relationship-building component of RISE in local settings.
-Other volumes of the program manual provide training about social work practice for lesbian, gay, bisexual, transgender, and questioning youth as well as supportive families and safe homes.
+Other volumes of the program manual provide training about social work practice for LGBTQ youth as well as supportive families and safe homes.

 Working With Lesbian, Gay, Bisexual, Transgender and Questioning/Queer Youth (PDF - 1,751 KB)

-Describes how to effectively and competently meet the needs of lesbian, gay, bisexual, transgender, and questioning youth and their families, including permanency outcomes.
+Describes how to effectively and competently meet the needs of LGBTQ youth and their families, including permanency outcomes.